Ishaan-Dev1/O11y/Loki/noise-reduction.md

 ```

 **What's different here, and why it matters:**
+- **Seeds the RNG once at load time.** `math.randomseed(os.time())` runs a single time when the script is loaded (not per-record).
+Without this, Lua's `math.random()` uses a fixed default seed, so every Fluent Bit agent restart would reproduce the exact same "random" drop sequence — seeding on `os.time()` avoids that determinism and gives a genuinely different sample each time the agent starts up.
 - **Matches on raw text, not a parsed field.** It reads `record["log"]` and does `string.match(msg, "^INFO:")` / `"^DEBUG:"` — a prefix match on the literal log line — instead of checking `record["log_level"]`.
 This means it does **not** depend on `Merge_Log On` or on the `kubernetes` filter having parsed a `log_level` key.
 It'll run even if that parsing never happens.
 - **Trade-off:** because it's a raw prefix match, it only works if the app's log lines literally start with `INFO:` / `DEBUG:` (case-sensitive, anchored at the very start).
 It will silently fail to match (and therefore never sample) if logs are JSON-structured (`{"level":"info",...}`), lowercase (`info:`), or timestamp-prefixed (`2026-07-20T10:00:00 INFO: ...`).
 Worth checking a handful of real pod logs to confirm the format actually matches before relying on this.
+Note this is a stricter, case-sensitive, start-anchored match — unlike the grep filter in 1.3 above, which uses the case-insensitive, unanchored `(?i)DEBUG` for its own DEBUG exclusion.
+The two filters don't use the same matching style, which is fine since they run independently, but worth keeping in mind if either format ever changes.
 - **Different drop rates:** 50% for INFO (vs 90% in the field-based version) and 95% for DEBUG (same as before).
 The lower INFO drop rate keeps more INFO-level visibility — makes sense as a complement to 1.3, where grep isn't excluding INFO at all anymore, so Lua is the *only* thing thinning INFO volume and a softer 50% avoids over-trimming.
 - **Return signature uses `timestamp, record`** instead of `0, 0`.
 Both are valid Lua filter return conventions (`code, timestamp, record`) — using the real `timestamp`/`record` on pass-through is slightly safer/more explicit than hardcoding zeros, since it guarantees the original values are preserved unchanged rather than relying on Fluent Bit's handling of `0`.